TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 <div class="lesson-content__panel" markdown="1">

+1. Now that you've been exposed to objects, go back to the [array methods exercises](https://javascript.info/array-methods#tasks) at the end of the JavaScript.info array methods article from a few lessons ago.
+Do only the following exercises:
+   - `Map to names`
+   - `Map to objects`
+   - `Sort users by age`
+   - `Get average age`
+   - `Create keyed object from array`
-1. At this point you just need a little more practice!
-Go back to the [JavaScript exercises repository](https://github.com/TheOdinProject/javascript-exercises) that we introduced in the [Arrays and Loops](https://www.theodinproject.com/lessons/foundations-arrays-and-loops) assignment.
+1. Go back to the [JavaScript exercises repository](https://github.com/TheOdinProject/javascript-exercises) that we introduced in the [Arrays and Loops](https://www.theodinproject.com/lessons/foundations-arrays-and-loops) assignment.
 Review each README file prior to completing the following exercises in order:
    - `08_calculator`
    - `09_palindromes`
    - `10_fibonacci`
    - `11_getTheTitles`
    - `12_findTheOldest`

    Note: Solutions for these exercises can be found in the `solution` folder of each exercise.

 If you feel yourself getting overwhelmed or stuck, don't be afraid to go back and review or ask for help in the [TOP Discord server](https://discord.com/invite/theodinproject)!